-In general, east of Germany is very affordable for living due to its ridiculously cheap rent.
+In general, the east of Germany is very affordable for living due to its cheap rent.

 As a professional, you might want an entire apartment, then expect to pay from 500 to 1,000 EUR for a one-bedroom flat.

-For dinner in a restaurant, you will pay 10 EUR for food in a cheap one and 15 for a normal one.
-A three-course meal for two in an average restaurant costs 45 EUR, and an additional light drink will be 4 EUR.
+For dinner in a restaurant, you will pay 10 EUR for food in a cheap one and 15 for a regular one.
+A three-course meal for two in an average restaurant costs 45 EUR, and an additional drink will be 4 EUR.

-The average costs of living for a student/single person on the budget range between 800 – 1,000 EUR/month, including accommodation.
+The average living costs for a student/single person on the budget range between 800 – 1,000 EUR/month, including accommodation.

-Depending on your location, prices vary, for example, the east of Germany is very affordable, the rent is remarkably cheap.
+Depending on your location, prices vary; for example, the east of Germany is very affordable, and the rent is remarkably cheap.

 The average prices accordingly to the Numbeo: